fabriguespe/baselink/README.md

 You can mix and match any of these parameters as needed.
 Any parameter not specified will fall back to the default values in the code.

-## Mints

-### Mint Page

-The `mint` page allows users to mint NFTs by specifying a collection ID and token ID through URL parameters.
-The page generates a mint link and an image URL for the NFT.

-#### URL Parameters

-- `collectionId`: The ID of the NFT collection.
-If not provided, defaults to `0x73a333cb82862d4f66f0154229755b184fb4f5b0`.
-- `tokenId`: The ID of the token to be minted.
-If not provided, defaults to `1`.

 ### Example URLs

 1. **Default Parameters**